 Disputes around CMED pricing decisions are not uncommon, in particular because CMED's parameters have been steady over the past years and poorly reflect an appropriate pricing regime to pharmaceuticals with incremental innovation, as consistently claimed by the pharmaceutical industry.
 CMED has been discussing updates to current pricing regulations, and changes thereto should be expected in 2021, as a result of the sector demands for a more dynamic and investment attractive environment.

 iii Public purchases

 Public purchases of pharmaceuticals must follow the Brazilian public procurement laws and principles, mainly provided under Law No. 8,666 of 1993, Law No. 10,520 of 2002 and Decree No. 5,450 of 2005, which set forth public tenders and public contract requirements at the federal level.
-Given the decentralised structure of Brazilian healthcare system, states and municipalities, as purchasers of pharmaceutical products, are subject to specific local laws and regulations.
-Generally, public purchases are subject to strict transparency and publicity rules, and must be guided by a balanced analysis involving quality and price criteria.
+Given the decentralised structure of the Brazilian healthcare system, states and municipalities, as purchasers of pharmaceutical products, are subject to specific local laws and regulations.
+Generally, public purchases are subject to strict transparency and publicity rules and must be guided by a balanced analysis involving quality and price criteria.

 iv Intellectual property

 Pharmaceutical patent application requires not only the review of the INPI, but also the prior consent of ANVISA, as provided in Law No. 10,196 of 2001.

 In May 2021, the Brazilian Federal Supreme Court (STF) considered that the sole paragraph of Article 40 of the Industrial Property Law is unconstitutional.
 Therefore, STF ruled that, as from the publication of its ruling, the legal provision establishing a minimum patent protection term of 10 years (for inventions) and seven years (for utility models) counted from the respective date of granting by the INPI will not apply to patent applications of any kind.